jaypyles/backblaze-runner/README.md

 backups:
   - name: test
     localPath: ./test
-    mountPath: /app/test
+    mountPath: /backups/test
 ```

 The `localPath` is the path to the folder that you want to backup.
-The `mountPath` is the path to the folder that you want to backup to.
+The `mountPath` is the path where the folder will be mounted in the container.

+Note: The mountPath really can be anything you want, a good structure would be to mount everything under `/backups`, for organization.

 The `name` is the name of the backup.

 Must copy the `config.template.yaml` file to `config.yaml` and fill out the file.